thephpleague/csv/docs/9.0/reader/resultset.md

 public ResultSet::fetchColumn(string|int $columnIndex = 0): Iterator
 ```

-Since with version <code>9.8.0</code>, the class implements the `::fetchColumnByName` and `::fetchColumnByOffset` methods.
+Since version <code>9.8.0</code>, the class implements the `::fetchColumnByName` and `::fetchColumnByOffset` methods.
-These methods replace the `::fetchColumn` which is deprecated and will be removed in the next major release.
+These methods replace the `::fetchColumn` method which is deprecated and will be removed in the next major release.

-Both methods return a `Iterator` of all values in a given column from the `ResultSet` object.
-But they differ
-in their argument type:
+Both methods return an `Iterator` of all values in a given column from the `ResultSet` object, but they differ in their argument type:

-`::fetchColumnByName` expects a string representing one of the value of `ResultSet::getHeader`
+`::fetchColumnByName` expects a string representing one of the values of `ResultSet::getHeader`

 ```php
 $reader = Reader::createFromPath('/path/to/my/file.csv', 'r');